nperrier/music-server/README.md

 * Ensure 'Edit track' input is validated
 * Add auth header to img source url's so they don't have to be unauthenticated
 * Find a way to serve audio files in an authenticated way.
 Currently they include the auth token in the query param of the src url
+* Add a way to play a specific track on the queue page
+* Multi-edit tracks
+* Edit albums